Get exclusive member benefits & effect social change. Join Today

 If you do have jock itch, but it’s not responding to over-the-counter medications and home remedies, your doctor may prescribe something stronger.
 Possible medications include:

 Practicing good hygiene is the best defense against jock itch.
 Regular hand-washing can greatly reduce your risk of getting this infection from someone else.
 It’s also important to keep your skin clean and dry, especially the area around your groin.
 Wash the area regularly with soap and dry the area thoroughly after bathing.
-Applying baby powder around the groin can also be helpful for preventing excess moisture.
+Applying baby powder around your groin can also be helpful for preventing excess moisture.

-Avoiding tight-fitting clothing further reduces your risk of getting jock itch.
+Avoiding tight-fitting clothing further reduces your risk of jock itch.
 Tight clothes can rub or chafe your skin, which makes you more susceptible to jock itch.
 You may want to try wearing boxer shorts instead of boxer briefs.
 It’s also beneficial to wear loose-fitting clothing in hot or humid weather.
 Loose clothing can prevent sweating and the warm, moist environment in which fungus thrives.
 Make sure you wash any workout clothes or athletic supporters after each use.

 Athlete’s foot is another infection that can be caused by the same fungi that cause jock itch.
 If you have athlete’s foot, treat it quickly.
 You can avoid spreading it to your groin area by making sure you don’t use the same towel you use on your feet for your groin.